What Makes It Go

 efficient using under 150 watts of

-no more build a working RID based on this site's illustrations than they could
+relax.
+Someone could no more build a working RID (or even a basic Dean drive) based on this site's illustrations

 build a working car from a magazine ad.
-Unfortunately, the video of the
+If

 you are a serious investor, manufacturer or buyer contact us.
-We'll arrange a
+We'll arrange to

 and suggestions are most welcome!